Schreckgespenst/TheHomeNetwork/README.md

     df -h

-df stands for “disk-free”, and is typically used to show the available disk space for file systems, but it also displays the name of the filesystem.
+df stands for “disk-free”, and is typically used to show the available disk space for file systems, but it also displays the name of the filesystem. or use the following command:

+    sudo fdisk -l
 We mount:

     sudo mount /dev/sda2 /mnt/share